Loren Bommelyn

-Loren Me’-lash-ne Bommelyn (born 1956) is a tradition bearer for the Tolowa tribe.
+Loren Meʼ-lash-ne Bommelyn (born 1956) is a tradition bearer for the Tolowa tribe.
 He has dedicated himself to preserving the traditional songs, language, and basketry.
 He is the foremost ceremonial leader of the tribe, and its most prolific basketweaver.
-Bommelyn is an enrolled member of the federally recognized Tolowa Dee-ni' Nation and was elected as their tribal chairperson.
+Bommelyn is an enrolled member of the federally recognized Tolowa Dee-niʼ Nation and was elected as their tribal chairperson.

 Work in linguistics and education

 Loren Bommelyn is Tolowa, Karuk, and Wintu.
 His mother, Eunice Bommelyn, was a prominent tribal genealogist, Tolowa language proponent and cultural advocate.
 He is a fluent speaker of the Tolowa language and taught for many years at Del Norte High School in Crescent City, California.
 He earned his master's degree in linguistics from the University of Oregon.
 After years of studying with Tolowa elders, Bommelyn has published educational material about the Tolowa language.
 He played a role in convincing the University of California system to accept Native American languages as part of its entrance requirements for world language.
 He has advocated the use of the Tolowa language in modern technology, including Facebook and texting.

-Before retirement, Bommelyn taught at Taa-'at-dvn Indian Magnet Charter School in Crescent City with his wife Lena Bommelyn, who has also retired.
-Of his work at Taa-'at-dvn, Loren says, "It's important for students to know they can move about freely in American society and that they can be open and successful.
+Before retirement, Bommelyn taught at Taa-ʼat-dvn Indian Magnet Charter School in Crescent City with his wife Lena Bommelyn, who has also retired.
+Of his work at Taa-ʼat-dvn, Loren says, "It's important for students to know they can move about freely in American society and that they can be open and successful.
 We try to provide them opportunities for expansion and exploration."

 As of 2012, Bommelyn's son, Pyuwa Bommelyn, is studying linguistics at the University of Oregon to continue Tolowa language preservation efforts.